Kalmar Smoked Glass Pendant Lamp

 Manufacturer: AV Mazzega, Murano, Italy.

-Other versions: Also made as table lamp and wall lamp.
-Made with slight color differences.
+Other versions: This Kalmar smoked glass pendant lamp was also made as a table lamp and a wall lamp.
+Made with slight colour differences.
 Other lamps in this style were also produced.

-This chandelier/pendant lamp was made by AV Mazzega, Murano, Italy and designed by Carlo Nason.
-Produced for Kalmar Franken KG in Austria in the 1970s.
-Nason designed a similar one for AV Mazzega, it has 4 glass plates: model LS 185.
+This Kalmar smoked glass pendant lamp was made by AV Mazzega, Murano, Italy and designed by Carlo Nason.
+Produced for Kalmar Franken KG in Austria in the 70s.
+Nason designed a similar one for AV Mazzega.
+It has 4 glass petals: model LS 185.
 It was also produced for Kalmar.
+You can find it with both labels.

 Today the company is named JT Kalmar GmbH and has two divisions; Classic and Kalmar Werkstätten for contemporary lighting.